Dyalog/aplx/Differences.md

       ⎕NULL ⎕PFKEY ⎕THIS ⎕STOP ⎕TRACE ⎕TS ⎕UCS ⎕A

 ### Known Limitations of Emulations
-* Native file functions to not handle conversion codes for explicit byte swapping, 64-bit integers or single-precision (4-byte) floats
+* Native file functions do not handle conversion codes for explicit byte swapping, 64-bit integers or single-precision (4-byte) floats
 * ```∆IMPORT``` and ```∆EXPORT``` do not handle the ```slk``` format
 * ```∆CALL``` only handles Microsoft.Net
 * ```∆ERX``` This emulation is very partial; it is not really possible to fully emulate ⎕ERX